rockstor/rockstor-doc/faq.rst

 Does Rockstor provide Block or Object storage?
 ----------------------------------------------

+While Rockstor does not currently offer native object storage, it is possible to leverage one of our :ref:`rockons_intro`, `MinIO <https://min.io>`_, which provides high-performance object storage.
+See our :ref:`minio_rockon` write-up for additional details.

-Not currently.
-But since Rockstor is open source, anyone in our community can work with us to get new features added in the future.
+In addition, since Rockstor is open source, anyone in our community can work with us to get new features added in the future.

 Does Rockstor support plugins?